tdownie0/music-theor-ease/topics/Website/ch1.md

 # How To Become A Programmer For Anybody: Website

-Now that you have the code base on your local machine, let's start going through some particular files to start with.
-If you have not gone through the "Website_Setup" section, I would encourage you to do so, especially if you are not familiar with these technologies at hand.
-You do not necessarily need to follow along in your own code editor if you choose not to, as you can navigate to the files just fine on the GitHub repository.
-If you would like to experiment with the code and get first hand experience with running the code, I would encourage you to make sure you have your own local version.
+Now that the code base is downloaded locally, let us start by exploring certain files to begin with.
+If the reader has not gone through the "Website_Setup" section of this reading, it is encouraged to do so, especially if these technologies at hand are unfamiliar.
+Following along in a code editor is not necessarily needed, as the files can be navigated through just fine on the GitHub repository.
+Though, for anyone wishing to experiment with the code and get first hand experience with running it locally, it is recommended to download the code on their machine.

 While going through these files I may point to particular branches for evaluating the layout of a file.
 With git, we get a concept of "branches", which allow for modifications of the code you are working on